Bogdanp/dramatiq/docs/source/cookbook.rst

 constructs.
 You can use these to combine generalized tasks that don't know about one another into complex workflows.

-In order to take advantage of group and pipeline result management, you need to enable result storage and your actors need to store results.
+In order to take advantage of group and pipeline result management or to wait for a group or pipeline to finish, you need to enable result storage and your actors need to store results.
 Check out the `Results`_ section for more information on result storage.

 Groups
 ^^^^^^